zuplo/docs/docs/conferences/drone-prize.md

 ## Share an API with Zuplo for your chance to win a drone

 Share an API with Zuplo for your chance to win a drone and customize it to instantly get a $5 Starbuck’s gift card.

+:::caution

-You’ll need a laptop or tablet to complete the steps below (you can use ours at the Zuplo stand if you don't have one with you).
+**You’ll need a laptop or tablet to complete the steps below.** The Zuplo portal does not support phones (yet).
+You can also stop by the booth and use one of our computers if that is easier.

-:::info

-This contest is for registered attendees of NDC London only.
+This contest is for registered attendees of GluCon only.
 [Full rules and terms](./drone-prize-terms.md)

 :::